toradex/meta-toradex-security/docs/README-secure-debug.md

 - **JTAG Enabled**: JTAG is fully open.
 This is the default state and is normally used during development.
 - **Secure JTAG**: JTAG access is blocked after reset and can only be reopened by a debugger that knows the programmed response key.
 - **No Debug**: security-sensitive debug features, such as CPU halt and memory access, are disabled.
 Some lower-risk JTAG features, such as boundary scan, may still remain available depending on the SoC.

+Not every SoC of the family supports every mode.
+On the iMX8MP, "Secure JTAG" is not available and only the "No Debug" operating mode can be used.
+See [Limitations](#limitations).

 In addition to these operating modes, the SJC backend also provides an option to fully disable the JTAG controller.
 When enabled, all JTAG functionality is disabled, including boundary scan.